 Plaque usually affects large and medium-sized arteries.
 Plaques can grow large enough to significantly reduce the blood's flow through an artery.
 But most of the damage occurs when a plaque becomes fragile and ruptures.
 Plaques that rupture cause blood clots to form that can block blood flow or break off and travel to another part of the body.
 This is called an embolism.

-Aspirin “thins” the blood and helps prevent blood clots from forming.
-So it helps prevent heart attack and stroke.
+Aspirin helps prevent blood clots from forming and helps prevent heart attack and stroke.

 Frequently Asked Questions About Aspirin